vizlylabs/waraqa/README.md

 View a demo of how Waraqa works at [waraqa.ai](https://waraqa.ai).

 [![Waraqa Snapshot](https://waraqa.ai/waraqa-snapshot.png)](https://waraqa.ai)
-<p align="center"><sub>This snapshot shows a response that was OpenAI-powered response.
+<p align="center"><sub>This snapshot shows an OpenAI-powered response.
 The demo video shows use of local models via Ollama, but I had to go easier on it.</sub></p>

 ## Features